 The 2017 tax law (Pub.
-L. No. 115-97) known as the "Tax Cuts and Jobs Act" (TCJA) significantly curtailed a taxpayer's ability to defer gain under the like-kind exchange rules of section 1031.
-In particular, the TCJA narrowed section 1031(a) to apply only to an exchange of real property that is: (1) held for productive use in a trade or business or for investment; and (2) not held primarily for sale.
-As a result, for property exchanges occurring after December 31, 2017, gain (or loss) realized on the sale of personal property (both tangible and intangible) is no longer eligible for deferral under section 1031.
+L. No. 115-97) that is often referred to as the "Tax Cuts and Jobs Act" (TJCA) made a significant change in a taxpayer's ability to defer gain under the like-kind exchange rules of section 1031.
+In particular, the TJCA narrowed section 1031 so that it applies only to an exchange of real property that is: (1) held for productive use in a trade or business or for investment, and (2) not held primarily for sale.
+As a result, for property exchanges occurring after December 31, 2017, gain (or loss) realized on the sale of personal property (both tangible and intangible), including personal property associated with real property, generally is no longer eligible for deferral under section 1031.
+There is no exception for de minimis or "incidental" personal property associated with real property, such as furniture and fixtures common to hotel properties.

-Because section 1031 is now limited to real property, the definition of what constitutes real property for purposes of section 1031 has taken on increased importance.
-The U.S. Treasury Department and IRS in June 2020 released proposed regulations the primary purpose of which was to define, for the first time, the term "real property" for section 1031 purposes.
-As part of the proposed regulations, the IRS also proposed a new safe harbor in the deferred like-kind exchange regulations for the acquisition of incidental personal property as part of a like-kind exchange of real property.
+Because section 1031 is now limited to real property, the definition of what property constitutes real property for purposes of section 1031 has taken on increased importance.
+The U.S. Treasury Department and IRS in June 2020 issued proposed regulations that define, for the first time, the term "real property" for purposes of section 1031.
+This article: